ArtesiaWater/traval/docs/getting_started.rst

 Installation
 ------------

-To install traval, a working version of Python 3.7 or 3.8 has to be installed on your computer.
-We recommend using the Anaconda Distribution with Python 3.7 as it includes most of the python package dependencies and the Jupyter Notebook software to run the notebooks.
-However, you are free to install any Python distribution you want.
+To install traval, a working version of Python 3.9 or higher has to be installed on your computer.

 To install traval, use: